-First be sure that supervisors understand that they must do their own investigation of each work refusal and make an appropriate decision based on their findings.
-Explain that knowing how arbitrators across Canada have ruled on other infectious illness work refusals will help them make legally sound determinations when dealing with their own workers.
+First, be sure that supervisors understand that they must do their own investigation of each work refusal and make an appropriate decision based on their findings.
+Explain that knowing how courts and arbitrators across Canada have ruled on other infectious illness work refusals will help them make legally sound determinations when dealing with coronavirus refusals by their own workers.